vmware/vic/doc/user_doc/vic_admin/vicadmin_status_ref.md

 ## Registry and Internet Connectivity ##

-VCH Admin checks connectivity on the public network by attempting to connect from the virtual container host to docker.io and google.com.
+VCH Admin checks connectivity on the public network by attempting to connect from the VCH to docker.io and google.com.
 VCH Admin only checks the public network connection.
 It does not check other networks, for example the bridge, management, client, or container networks.

 ### Error ###